WilliamCCHuang/graph-neural-networks/README.md

 # graph-neural-networks

-This repo stores some gnn models.
+This repo stores some GCNN models.